 - Set the living room light to stay on from dusk until about midnight.
 In the bedroom, set the timer to keep the light on from about 9 p.m. through 1 or 2 in the morning.
 Any criminal watching your home will think twice about breaking into a house that looks occupied.

-- Improve home security at the patio door by adding a patio bar, which can stop the inside door from sliding open or being pried off if the lock is broken.
+- Sliding patio doors need special protection since they are usually in the rear (less visible) areas of the building, making them an attractive entry point for thieves.
+Patio door locks are weak and older doors can even be “lifted” out of their track and right off of your house.
+Improve home security by adding a patio bar, which can stop the inside door from sliding open or being pried off if the lock is broken.
 A sturdy piece of wood strategically placed in the open track can also improve door security.

 - When leaving home for day trips or longer, keep your garage closed to intruders by inserting a large stove bolt through one of the side track holes to prevent the door from being slid open.